aleph2c/miros/docs/_sources/introduction.rst.txt

 behavioral drawing.

-These drawings use a kind of formalism that was invented by Dr. David Harel in the 1980s when he was trying to help the Israeli air force construct software for their jet fighters.
+These drawings use a kind of formalism that was invented by Dr. David Harel in the 1980s to help the Israeli air force construct better software for their jet fighters.

 His innovation was to take the sentences that you would find in a specification and quickly translate them into an easily understood picture.
 These pictures